andyc15/device-mockup-online/README.md

 The project used only HTML-canvas and Javascript to process the images.
 Your screenshot will NOT be uploaded to the web.
 The original mockup images are from Facebook Design.

 _

+Last Update:

+THANKS to unbearable low speed and unstable network and only-worked-with-cellular-hotspot GitHub Desktop: This Project is now archieved on GitHub.
+That's it, no more update on GitHub (for now). device-mockup-online will still updating on Netlify.

 03/15/2020 Update: